sidlogism/impsia_python_toolbox/README.md

 ## How to run the unit tests, doctests and linters automatically ##

-You first need to install the linters listed in tox.ini.
+* You first need to install the linters listed in tox.ini.
 The automated pip-installation via tox-dependencies is omitted because on OpenBSD python "distribution packages" are installed via OS-packages (via pkg_add) instead of via pip.
+* After installation of required linters, set the environment variables `PYTHONPATH` and `MYPYPATH` for import-discovery (see above and `tox.ini` for more details).

-After installation of required linters, in "distribution root" (see definition below) run: `tox` You can also run the `tox`-command in any subdirectory of "distribution root" (see definition below).
+* Finally, in "distribution root" (see definition below) run: `tox`
+	* You can also run the `tox`-command in any subdirectory of "distribution root" (see definition below).

 ## How to run the unit tests, linters and the single doctests manually ##
+* First set the environment variables `PYTHONPATH` and `MYPYPATH` for import-discovery (see above and `tox.ini` for more details).
-See commands in tox.ini file.
+* Second, run linter command or test command. **See commands in tox.ini file for examples.**

 Examples:
 * In "distribution root" (see below) run: `python3 -Walways -m unittest discover -v -s tests`
 * In "distribution root" (see below) run: `python3 -Walways -m doctest -v src/impsia/python_toolbox/*.py`
 * In "import package" directory (see below) run: `python3 -Walways -m doctest -v subprocess_tools.py`